-Having to deal with the aftermath of a disaster that has directly affected your property can be traumatic and stressful.
-Paul Davis shares the following tips and information that can help the recovery process go smoother.
+The aftermath of any disaster that has affected your property can often be traumatic and stressful.
+Paul Davis provides the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (315) 565-4150

-- Of course, it’s extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to let them know you are all safe.

 - Report the damage to your insurance company as soon as you can.